Holy orders: Ordination of women

-The Roman Catholic Church, in accordance with its understanding of the theological tradition on the issue, and the definitive clarification found in the encyclical letter Ordinatio sacerdotalis (1994) written by Pope John Paul II, officially teaches that it has no authority to ordain female as priests and thus there is no possibility of women becoming priests at any time in the future.
+The Catholic Church, in accordance with its interpretation of the theological tradition on the issue, and the definitive clarification found in the encyclical letter Ordinatio sacerdotalis (1994) written by Pope John Paul II, officially teaches that it has no authority to ordain women as priests and thus there is no possibility of women becoming priests at any time in the future.
 "Ordaining" women as deaconesses is not a possibility in any sacramental sense of the diaconate, for a deaconess is not simply a female who is a deacon but instead holds a position of lay service.
 As such, she does not receive the sacrament of holy orders.
 Many Lutheran, Anglican and other Protestant churches ordain women, but in many cases, only to the office of deacon.

 Various branches of the Eastern Orthodox churches, including the Greek Orthodox, currently set aside vows of deaconesses.
 Some churches are internally divided on whether the Scriptures permit the ordination of women.
-When one considers the relative size of the traditions (1.1 billion Roman Catholics, 300 million Orthodox, 590 million Protestants), it is a minority of Christian churches that ordain women.
+When one considers the relative size of the traditions (1.1 billion Catholics, 300 million Orthodox, 590 million Protestants), it is a minority of Christian churches that ordain women.
 Protestants constitute about 27 percent of Christians worldwide, and most of their churches that do ordain women have only done so within the past century; moreover, denominations within the same tradition may differ with respect to women's ordination.
 For example, in Methodism, the Primitive Methodist Church does not ordain women, while the Free Methodist Church does ordain women.